Meet Robbie – Joiner, furniture maker and all-rounder at Plankbridge

-The new Plankbridge showroom has been a key project for Robbie, he says he tells everyone about it.
+The Plankbridge showroom in 2019 had been a key project for Robbie, he says he tells everyone about it.
 He’s done the steelwork and the timber walls and is pleased to see it nearly completed, many of the key features of our shepherd’s huts will be on display.
 He’s also proud to have developed the use of reclaimed materials as part of the Plankbridge offering.
 It’s safe to say Robbie is a very clever maker, and the pride he takes in his work shines through.

 What makes for a good weekend?

 As he’s involved with a Dorchester dance venue he is something of a night owl at the weekends.
 If time allows he likes nothing more than long walks, exploring places and metal detecting.
 He’s a crazy inventor on the side too.

 What do you like about Plankbridge?